Ramat David Airbase: Hezbollah attacks

+2026 Iran war

+During the Iran war in early June 2026, Iran's Revolutionary Guards say they targeted Israel's Ramat David Airbase.
+The IDF confirmed that the airbase was hit by a missile strike.
+A hangar was damaged that is reportedly used for vehicle maintenance.

 International airport

 Since 2014, there have been considerations to convert Ramat David into a third major international airport alongside Ben Gurion Airport near Tel Aviv and Ramon Airport near Eilat.
 The Nevatim Airbase in the south of Israel was also being discussed, which could be used for both military and civilian purposes, as was previously the case with the Ovda Airbase for over 30 years.

 In the meantime, the civilian conversion of Ramat David seemed to be off the table, because the local resistance to it is too strong.
 In 2021, the government's policy was to build two smaller international airports at both Haifa in the north and Beersheba in the south.
 However, after the presentation of an extensive study and audit in 2023, Ramat David is again the top priority for a major airport.

 In July 2025, Israel's National Planning and Construction Council approved a review of plans for two international airports at Ramat David and Ziklag (15 kilometers northwest of Beersheba), including environmental adjustments, a review of security aspects, and addressing existing construction constraints.
+In February 2026, the Israeli government had finally approved the construction of the two international airports at the locations mentioned above.